TomLinthwaite/SKTilemap/README.md

 + [Other](#other)

 ## Overview
 An addition to Apples Sprite Kit frame work for iOS which allows for the creation of tilemaps either programmatically or from a .tmx file (created in [Tiled](www.mapeditor.org)).
-SKTilemap is written purely in Swift and sets out to be a simple solution for all game programmers alike to add tilemaps to thier Sprite Kit games.
+SKTilemap is written purely in Swift and sets out to be a simple solution for all game programmers alike to add tilemaps to their Sprite Kit games.

 ## Why
 I decided to write this because I couldn't find a good alternative written purely in Swift.
 I'm also a self taught programmer and this was a good learning exercise.
 I've tried to document the code as well as I can so it shouldn't be to hard to look through it and add features or change anything you want.